Leave the airlines to us.

 This morning, learn about London's majestic past and fast-paced present on your guided sightseeing tour.
 See Trafalgar Square, the Houses of Parliament, Westminster Abbey and Buckingham Palace.
 Along the way, our guide will point out more modern landmarks like the Gherkin, the Shard, and the Cheese Grater—all new buildings changing the London skyline.
 Another highlight of the day is a tour inside St. Paul's Cathedral.
 Sir Christopher Wren's architectural masterpiece is an enduring symbol of London, the seat of the Church of England and famed for its dome and Whispering Gallery.
 If you have time, your ticket includes access to climb to the top of the dome.
 Tonight enjoy a theater performance in London's famous West End.

-Monarchy by bike tour around Hyde Park and St. James's Park.
-Starting at Kensington Palace, home to the Duke and Duchess of Cambridge, pedal your way past many notable buildings and monuments linked to England's monarchy and learn their stories.
+London by Bike tour, including views of the Big Ben, the Horse Guard Parade, Buckingham Palace, Westminster Abbey, and more.
+As you cycle and stop for photos, your guide's commentary will bring the history of what you are seeing to life.
 During your free afternoon you may wish to extend your learning at the British Museum or Tate Modern.
 Tonight's meal is a traditional fish and chips dinner at one of our favorite restaurants.
 After dinner perhaps take an evening walk among the bright lights of Theatreland in the West End.

 Enjoy scenes of the English countryside whizzing by your train window as you journey towards the English Channel on the Eurostar.
 You'll travel through the Chunnel and on to Paris, known as the “City of Light” for its role as a center of education and culture during the Enlightenment.
 This afternoon, a local expert introduces you the city's most famous monuments—from the Gothic wonder of Notre Dame to Napoleon's final resting place at Les Invalides to the magnificent Arc de Triomphe at the top of the Champs-Élysées.
 Tonight, you may choose to attend our optional night at the